GenderDysphoria/GenderDysphoria.fyi/public/en/am-i-trans.md

 </div>
 æææ

 As always, please understand that I have no professional training in gender therapy.
 I am simply writing this from my own amateur research and personal experiences — mostly my own journey and conversations I’ve had with other trans women and gender questioners.
 Keep in mind that I am coming at this from the perspective of a fairly binary trans lady who transitioned in her early thirties, which means that I am still blind to a lot of the trans experience.
-Things are are different for trans-masculine and non-binary people, as well as for many other trans women.
+Things are different for trans-masculine and non-binary people, as well as for many other trans women.
 This is not meant to be a universal expert guide — it’s just the best I can give you right now.

 ### Consider That Most Cis People Don’t Think About Their Gender Very Much